WarfareTeam/Bannerlord.Warfare/FEATURES.md

 - Mercenaries do not go to war independently.
 - Hired mercenaries can be added to armies by the faction leader without influence cost.
 - Hiring clan immediately adds a hired mercenary into their army for no cost (one-time), even if they aren't the leader of said army.
+- Remaining contract time for a hired mercenary is displayed on the mercenary panel.

 ## Miscellaneous
 - Basic MCM options
 - Basic localization support
 - Includes two commands to check remaining party food (/campaign.party_food [HeroName]) and hero gold (/campaign.hero_gold [HeroName])
+- Backwards compatibility (from version v1.1.6 and newer)